 10. Try to Find and Capture Some Fireflies

 While they might only be humming around in late June (as spring is nearing its end), this glowing encounter is a sparkling spectacle worth searching for.
 These bright bugs usually ignite in brilliant bunches in Southern Ontario, making it the ultimate opportunity to embark on a camping expedition with a shining twist.

-You can try your luck at Algonquin Provincial Park, embellished with beautiful natural scenery, such as forests and lakes.
-If you didn’t find fireflies on your camping trip, you could enjoy an abundance of adrenaline-fuelled activities on the premises.
-From canoeing to various backpacking trails, you’re in for an adventure of a lifetime.
+You can try your luck at Algonquin Provincial Park, embellished with beautiful natural scenery like forests and lakes.
+If you didn’t find fireflies on your camping trip, you could enjoy abundant adrenaline-fuelled activities on the premises.
+You’re in for an adventure of a lifetime, from canoeing to various backpacking trails.

 Many great wines are made in Ontario, and we’re very thankful for them!

 Ontario has thousands of vineyards spread across thousands of acres, making this province the largest producer of wine in Canada.
 Niagara, Prince Edward County and Essex-Peele-Island County are well-known classics.
 Still, Norfolk County, Lennox & Addington County (The County’s Southern part is already part of Prince Edward County’s Wine Region), Georgian Bay, and others produce some fantastic reds & whites.